serhiykobyakov/CDROM_actuator_automatization/README.md

 In this particular case I needed just two extreme positions of the linear actuator corresponding to the optical shutter states "open" and "close".

 The device finds the start position using endstop at the initialization.
-Next you can

 To open the optical shutter one have to send "o" to serial port, to close it - send "c".
 Arduino sends back zero ("0") to PC when the process is finished (it si useful to know when the shutter is fully closed or open).

 ### Install